Can You Crack CLAT Without Coaching?

 Preparing for Logical Reasoning in CLAT

 The Logical Reasoning section of CLAT 2027 will measure your logical ability.
-Since CLAT shifted to a passage-based format, Logical Reasoning questions are now embedded within 450-500 word passages; you are not answering standalone questions.
+Since CLAT shifted to a passage-based format, Logical Reasoning questions are now embedded within 450-500 word passages.
 Train yourself to read a passage and extract the argument's structure before attempting the questions.
-Here are some strategies for acing this section.

-• Concentrate on arguments vs. conclusions and critical reasoning in the early phase of your preparation.
+• Concentrate on arguments vs. conclusions and critical reasoning in the early phase.

-• In later phases, shift your focus to argument strengthening and weakening questions; these are the most frequently tested question type in this section.
+• In later phases, shift your focus to argument strengthening and weakening questions.

 • Solve logical thinking problems from sample papers and take practice examinations.

-• Concentrate on the basic mathematical operations, like ratios and proportions, basic algebra, mensuration, and statistical estimation first.
+• Concentrate on basic mathematical operations: ratios and proportions, basic algebra, mensuration, and statistical estimation first.

-• Then move to apply those concepts to the question forms that appear in CLAT.
+• Then apply those concepts to question forms that appear in CLAT.

-• The data interpretation questions in this section are passage-based.
-Practice reading graphs, tables, and data sets quickly and accurately, don't just practise calculations in isolation.
+• Data interpretation questions are passage-based.
+Practice reading graphs, tables, and data sets quickly and accurately.

 CLAT Previous Year’s Question Papers